SS Rotterdam: As Rotterdam

 She remained in service until 1997, when Carnival announced, much to the dismay of the ship's loyal fans, that to upgrade her to meet the new 1997 SOLAS regulations would cost 40 million dollars.
 While Carnival did have the money necessary to upgrade her, they had been opting to retire what they had supposedly called the "old ship."
 A replacement, the sixth Rotterdam, was ordered from Fincantieri shipyards in Italy.
 A gala finale cruise ended her final season on 30 September 1997.

 There was a proposal for the Rotterdam to return to her homeport of Rotterdam where she would serve as a hotel ship, but the proposal fell through.
 There were also rumors of the vessel possibly being sold for scrap in Asia as what happened to the similar looking Canberra.
-In October 1997, she was sold to Premier Cruise Line (Premier wanted to buy the Canberra first, but P&O refused to sell her to them and was sold for scrap, thus causing Premier to buy Rotterdam instead).
+In October 1997, she was sold to Premier Cruise Line (Premier wanted to buy the Canberra first, but P&O refused to sell her to them and sold her for scrap, thus causing Premier to buy Rotterdam instead).

 As Rembrandt

 The Big Red Boat III and Rembrandt laid up in Freeport's harbor on 25 August 2001.

 Originally, Premier Cruise Line wanted to rename the vessel The Big Red Boat IV, to align her with Premier's other vessels.
 However, public outcry caused Premier to instead renamed her SS Rembrandt after the Dutch painter.
-Controversially, Premier was able to refit the Rembrandt for new safety regulations as well as many other things for half the amount Carnival had predicted.
+Controversially, Premier was able to refit Rembrandt for new safety regulations as well as many other things for half the amount Carnival had predicted.
 Her livery under Premier was the same as her HAL Livery, albeit with the Premier Cruise logo on the stern and her name changed.

 She sailed for Premier along with the ex ocean liners Oceanic, Eugenio C and Transvaal Castle, all now named Big Red Boat I, II and III.
 She continued to serve as a fairly popular cruise ship out of Port Canaveral, Florida until 13 September 2000, when Premier Cruises shut down.

-It was midnight when this was made official and the captain of the Rembrandt was ordered to dock in Halifax, Nova Scotia and offload all.
+It was midnight when this was made official and the captain of Rembrandt was ordered to dock in Halifax, Nova Scotia and offload all.
 She was subsequently placed under arrest by the Halifax Sheriff's department until the next morning, then days later she sailed to be laid up in Freeport, Bahamas.

-For three years, the Rembrandt was laid up with other Premier Cruise Line vessels in Freeport, Bahamas.
-There were fears that she may be sold for scrap after her some of their fleetmates were sold for scrap in Asia.
-Then in May 2003, the Rembrandt was purchased by the Rotterdam Dry Dock Company (RDDC), with the plan to return the ex-Rotterdam to her homeport of Rotterdam where she would serve as a hotel ship.
+For three years, Rembrandt was laid up with other Premier Cruise Line vessels in Freeport, Bahamas.
+There were fears that she may be sold for scrap after her some of their fleet-mates were sold for scrap in Asia.
+Then in May 2003, Rembrandt was purchased by the Rotterdam Dry Dock Company (RDDC), with the plan to return the ex-Rotterdam to her homeport of Rotterdam where she would serve as a hotel ship.